ernestosilva00/FIFO/README.md

 # FIFO
-FIFO.v contains the module which creates the FIFO with flags.
+FIFO.v contains the module which creates the FIFO with flags. <br>
-FIFO_tb.v contains the testbench which fills up the FIFO and reads from it.
+FIFO_tb.v contains the testbench which fills up the FIFO and reads from it. <br>
 FIFO.log contains the simulated results.